8 Hour -

 month.
 To accommodate diverse schedules, they are

-as four two-hour classes on week day evenings and two
+offered on week day evenings and on Saturdays.

 How do you register for this class?